runtimeverification/haskell-backend/docs/2022-07-18-JSON-RPC-Server-API.md

 ## -32001 Cancel request unsupported in batch mode

-Due tot he way that cancel is implemented, we do not allow a cancel message within batch mode.
+Due to the way that cancel is implemented, we do not allow a cancel message within batch mode.
 This message should never occur if batch mode is not used.

 ## -32002 Could not verify KORE pattern